andresramirezmiori/mp_fastapi_webhook/README.md

 # mp_fastapi_webhook
-Simple FastApi webhook based on the [official php version](https://github.com/messengerpeople/simple-php-webhook) of MessengerPeople.
+Simple FastApi WebHook based on the [official php version](https://github.com/messengerpeople/simple-php-webhook) of MessengerPeople.

 MessengerPeople recomendation:
 > We strongly suggest to keep webhooks simple and fast and handle processing logic async.
 This webhook contains an example message for testing.
 You can navigate to https://app.messengerpeople.dev/monitoring/ to see all your incoming and outgoing messages.
 The field "webhook_request" contains the payload that would be sent to your webhook."

 ## Code
-In the [main.py](/main.py) you can find the complete code that implements the webhook.To calm the anxiety, below is the portion corresponding to the webhook endpoint.
+In the [main.py](/main.py) file you can find the complete code that implements the webhook.To calm the anxiety, below is the WebHook Endpoint code portion.

 ```python
 @app.post("/webhook/")